btmills/docs/2-query-language/sql-to-reql/javascript.md

 <pre>
 SELECT * FROM users
-WHERE name NOT IN {'Peter', 'John'}
+WHERE name NOT IN ('Peter', 'John')
 </pre>

         </td><td>